Event Carolee Schneemann: Body Rushes

 • Registration:

-Meat Joy is a group performance as Dionysian ritual.
-Performers undress and celebrate “flesh as material” as they writhe and interact with raw chicken, fish, and sausages, wet paper, ropes, brushes, and more, turning towards psychic wildness and abandonment.
-Soundtracked by a collage of pop songs, traffic noise, and field recordings of the rue de Seine grocery vendors, heard while Schneemann composed the piece.
+Meat Joy is group performance as Dionysian ritual.
+Naked performers celebrate ‘flesh as material’, as they writhe and interact with raw chicken, fish, and sausages, wet paper, ropes, brushes, and more, in psychic abandonment.
+The footage is accompanied by pop songs, traffic noise, and field recordings of Rue de Seine grocery vendors.
+This iteration draws from 1964 footage of Meat Joy‘s first three performances, at Paris’s Festival de la Libre Expression, London’s Dennison Hall, and New York’s Judson Church.

-An erotic film featuring Schneeman and her partner James Tenney, presented as if from the perspective and Schneeman’s cat Kitch.
-The film was broadly conceived in response to the lack emotion in pornography and specifically in response to her friend Stan Brakhage’s intimate Loving (1957), also of Schneemann and Tenney, and Window Water Baby Moving (1959), of Brakhage’s wife Jane giving birth.
+An erotic film featuring Schneeman and her partner James Tenney, seen from the perspective of Kitch, Schneemann’s cat.
+Constructed over three years, it reveals Schneemann’s painterly impulses in her abrasion of her footage: dipping it in acid, baking it in an oven, cutting, scratching, painting, then collaging it together to produce a physical, tactile work.
+Fuses was a response to the lack emotion in pornography.
+It also nods to her friend Stan Brakhage’s films: Loving (1957), also of Schneemann and Tenney, and Window Water Baby Moving (1959), showing Brakhage’s wife Jane giving birth.

 Guest Info